Radiative corrections to the $R$ and $R^2$ invariants from torsion fluctuations on maximally symmetric spaces: Coincidence limit of the Seeley-DeWitt coefficients

 \subsubsection{$2^-$-sector}

 The second-order differential operator acting on the hook antisymmetric tracefree tensor $\kappa_{\perp}{}^\rho{}_{\mu\nu}$ that we read off from Eq.\ \eqref{eq:hessian-kappa} is

 Here $\Upsilon=-\frac{2b_1+b_2}{2 \alpha_1}$ and ${\rm Tr}(\mathds{1})=16$ since we are dealing with a tracefree hook antisymmetric tensor in $d=4$.
 Notice that this number pertains to not-transverse fields, c.f. the table in \cite{Martini:2023rnv}.
-Comparing with Eq.\ \eqref{eq:kappaTrace}, the trace over transverse $\kappa$ is expressed as

-The terms that enter the first line with a minus sign are those that appear in the decomposition of the torsion tensor Eq.\ \eqref{eq:spin-parity-decomposition}, except for the fact that $A_{\mu\nu}$ is not transverse.
+Comparing with Eq.\ \eqref{eq:kappaTrace}, the trace over transverse $\kappa$ is expressed as { } The terms that enter the first line with a minus sign are those that appear in the decomposition of the torsion tensor Eq.\ \eqref{eq:spin-parity-decomposition}, except for the fact that $A_{\mu\nu}$ is not transverse.
 We have employed the results given in \cite{Codello:2008vh} to evaluate the traces over $\overline{S}_\perp{}_{\mu\nu}$ and $\zeta_{\perp}{}_\mu$.
 The trace over $\xi_\perp{}_\mu$ counterbalances the presence of the longitudinal modes in $A_{\mu\nu}$.
-The zero modes are due to the kinematical zero modes of the Curtright forms, i.e.\, $(\overline{C} \, A_\perp)^\rho{}_{\mu\nu}$ and the $(\overline{C} \, \zeta_\perp)^\rho{}_{\mu\nu}$, respectively (see Sect.\ \ref{sect:spectrum-of-diff-constrained}).
-In $d=4$ the operators on the longitudinal modes are given in terms of the starting one using the results of Sect.\ \ref{sect:spectrum-of-diff-constrained} as
+The zero modes are due to the kinematical zero modes of the Curtright forms, i.e.\, $(\overline{C} \, A_\perp)^\rho{}_{\mu\nu}$ and the $(\overline{C} \, \zeta_\perp)^\rho{}_{\mu\nu}$, respectively (see section\ \ref{sect:spectrum-of-diff-constrained}).
+In $d=4$ the operators on the longitudinal modes are given in terms of the starting one using the results of section\ \ref{sect:spectrum-of-diff-constrained} as { } The second Seeley-DeWitt coefficient that comes from evaluating the contribution of \eqref{eq:diff-op-kappa} on non-transverse configurations of $\kappa$ is